Shopify vs. WordPress

 Extensive community support Time needed to learn more complex CMS functions

-Free open source software Updating the software and all plugins and themes must be done independently
+Free open-source software Updating the software and all plugins and themes must be done independently

-WordPress Managed Hosting with IONOS!
+WordPress Hosting

 Pros of Shopify

 Basically, Shopify (in direct comparison to WordPress) is less designed for flexibility, since the hosting runs directly through the company.
 However, this results in the great advantage that the store’s maintenance work and the IT security (including regular updates) are handled by Shopify.
-As a less tech-savvy user, you hand over this task into the capable hands of the IT experts.

 Functionalities are explained and documented in extensive tutorials and guides.
 If you simply want to set your sights on e-commerce and marketing instead of spending unnecessary time on website maintenance, this is the right place for you.